 Don’t Unplug Others Without Permission

-In the same way that it’s not okay to leave your car in a charging port longer than needed, it’s also not okay to unplug another’s vehicle.
-The exception is when the driver has left a note or sign giving permission.
-You can now buy small placards that hang on the charger and indicate it’s okay for other drivers to unplug your car.
-Some even include space to write a note indicating what time your charge should be finished.
+it’s never okay to unplug another’s vehicle, unless the owner has left a note or sign giving permission to do so.
+You can now buy small placards that hang on the charger to let other drivers know they have permission to unplug your car.
+Some even include space to write down what time your charge should be finished.

 Don’t Always Charge to 100%

-Most EVs slow down the charging rate of a fast charge once the car is charged to 80%.
+Most EVs slow down the charging rate of a fast charge once the batteries reach 80%.
 If you’re in an area with a high demand for chargers, consider wrapping up your charging session once you hit 80%.

 Put the Connector Back